ebarahona/loopback-next/packages/openapi-v3/README.md

 ## Overview

 The package has functions described above for LoopBack controller classes.
 Decorators apply REST api mapping metadata to controller classes and their members.
-And utilities that inspect controller classes to build OpenAPI 3.0.0 specifications from REST api mapping metadata.
+And utilities that inspect controller classes to build OpenAPI 3.0.0 specifications from REST API mapping metadata.

 Functions for more artifacts will be added when we need.